 From our viewpoint on Earth, Saturn begins to move forward again.
 Often at this point we are aware that our internal focus has shifted.
 We emerge from the metaphorical tunnel into a new environment where everything looks a little different to what it did before.
 Well aware now of the internal shift, we begin to make a conscious effort to rebuild and restructure whatever needs doing.
 The resistance, the struggle, the interminable waiting, the frustration and arguments (internal or external) start to dissipate as we gain our focus.

 By now we understand what Saturn was trying to show us all along but we still won’t know what the final manifestation will be until a few months later.
 As with all things Saturn, there is a delay before we see the results of our work.

 The culmination of the cycle occurs when Saturn reaches the degree it where it originally turned retrograde.

 It is at this point we ‘give birth’ so to speak.
 The long labour is over and we can finally look into the eyes of the new part of ourselves that has been born.
 Very often with Saturn, something physical is manifested.
 It could be a job, the completion of a long project, the beginning or end of a relationship.
 Once again look to the house in which Saturn is transiting for that is that area of life which is being developed and restructured.

-12th December Culmination of Cycle (Saturn reaches the degree where he turned retrograde)
+25-Jan-23 Culmination of cycle (Saturn reaches the degree where it stations retrograde)